Keith Adams on why things could have been so different for BMC’s swansong executive car…

 At the time, it was priced well and offered a great deal of metal for the money.
 In 1970, you’d need £1770 to buy a new 3 Litre and that was pretty competitive when looking at the opposition.
-It was comparatively priced with the Citroen DS20, Ford Zodiac Executive, Opel Commodore, Vauxhall Viscount, Triumph 2.5 PI, while the Jaguar XJ6 in manual 2.8-litre form was a little up the price scale at £1999.
+It was comparatively priced with the Citroën DS20, Ford Zodiac, Opel Commodore, Triumph 2.5 PI and Vauxhall Viscount, while the Jaguar XJ6 in manual 2.8-litre form was a little up the price scale at £1999.

 Austin 3 Litre: killed by plain looks or shared doors?

 However, plain, dated looks, carry-over doors and engine were a put-off, limiting desirability in a status-conscious market.
 The end result was that 9992 cars were sold in three years… We do, though, love the 3 Litre at AROnline – from certain angles, it looks great and it has high-speed chassis control and ride quality that a Jaguar would be envious of.
 Oh, and it smells lovely inside…

 I can’t help wondering, though, if the 3 Litre would have enjoyed a kinder fate had it been in a different place in BMC’s development schedule.
 As you’ll read in the Austin 3 Litre development story, the ADO61’s shape was all set in 1963, a year before the launch of the 1800.